codingluke/htw-alg/README.md

-# Algorithm and Datastructure practices in C
+# Algorithms and Datastructures in C

 ## Structure
 For every practice there is a folder with the code in it.